roman-h-p-spiwak/KPI-Dashboard/SCRUM/SCRUM.md

 ### New Year Page - Tasks

+- [ ] Clicking the New Year button will prompt the user to specify the year and the comparison year from a dropdown box.
+Once they click accept on both of those, the application will make verify that the specified year is available.
+If that is the case, application will generate a new year, and move the user to the edit a year page for that year.

 ## Year Page

 **Definition of Done:** A page that can be accessed by clicking on the specific year's button on the home page.
 In one corner, an edit year button will exist that, if clicked, will take the user to the edit year page for that year.
-In the center of the screen, a list of all months that the application was able to index for that year.
+In the center of the screen, a list of all reports that the application was able to index for that year.
 At the top of the list, a new report button will exist.
 Clicking on the new report button will take the user to the new report page.
 Clicking on any of the reports will take the user to the report validation page for that report.

 **Time:** This is, once again, just a list of buttons.
 Hopefully, it shouldn't take much time.